Roger-de-Paula/remote-battery-control-system/readme.md

 ## Purpose

-This repository serves as a **companion implementation reference** for a system design exercise.
+This repository is a companion implementation reference for a system design exercise..
 It demonstrates the message schemas, component boundaries, and communication flows for a distributed battery control system that manages Allye MAX300 devices via MQTT.

-**This code is illustrative, not production-ready.** It exists to show implementation intent and support architectural discussions, not to be deployed as-is.
+**Note**: This code is illustrative and exists to show implementation intent and support architectural discussions.

 ## System Overview

-The system enables cloud-based control of edge battery devices:
+A cloud service publishes daily battery schedules to edge devices (Raspberry Pi) via MQTT.
+Each device subscribes to its own topic, validates and applies the schedule locally, then sends an acknowledgement back to the cloud.
+The system is designed to scale to 10,000+ devices while maintaining observability, traceability, and extensibility.

 - **Cloud Service**: Publishes daily battery schedules to devices
-- **Edge Devices** (Raspberry Pi): Subscribe to schedules, apply them locally, and send acknowledgements
+- **Edge Devices**: Subscribe to schedules, apply them locally, and send acknowledgements
-- **Scale Target**: Designed to support 10,000+ devices
+- **Scale Target**: 10,000+ devices
-- **Core Design Goals**: Observability, traceability, and future extensibility
+- **Design Goals**: Observability, traceability, and future extensibility

 ## Repository Structure